 Roaming the streets of the capital city of Paraguay has its own charm.
 Asunción was among the sturdiest colonial strongholds that the Spanish founded in 1537.
 Thus, it’s rich in history and old tales.
 The Palacio de los López is a historical landmark that is too good to miss.
 Visit during the opening hours and witness a splendid combination of history and architecture.

-When we say Peru, the first thing to pop into our minds is the Machu Picchu.
+When we say Peru, the first thing to pop into our minds is Machu Picchu.
 It is, with no doubt, the highlight of Peru, and a significant landmark in South America.
-The Citadel of Machu Picchu sits high on the Andes Mountains within its lush forest.
-Travelers head straight to this mysterious destination in attempt to unravel its centuries-old secrets.
+The Citadel of Machu Picchu sits high in the Andes Mountains within its lush forest.
+Travellers head straight to this mysterious destination in an attempt to unravel its centuries-old secrets.

 The Sacred Valley is another highlight in Peru that will take you on an invigorating journey to remember for years.
 This region is nestled in the Andean highlands of Peru, and it sits relatively close to Machu Picchu and the town of Cusco.

 Moreover, it is known as the heart of the Inca Empire.
 There are many things to do and see in the Sacred Valley, including the Sea Salt Pans and the White River.
 Also, don’t forget to drink the Inca Cola.